Joseph Grinnell: Lassen Peak area

 The survey of California fauna was a test of Grinnell's theory that differences between species are driven by ecological and geographical barriers, a new idea in the science of biology of the 1940s.
-“He was looking at geographic variation and change of characters in space and time.
-He wanted to understand the kinds of factors that might influence local adaptation and … variation among individuals and within populations.
-These ideas were unique at the time because they called into question the accepted notion that species are static and unchanging.", noted Jim Patten, Professor Emeritus, in Berkeley Science Review.
+"He was looking at geographic variation and change of characters in space and time.
+He wanted to understand the kinds of factors that might influence local adaptation and ... variation among individuals and within populations.
+These ideas were unique at the time because they called into question the accepted notion that species are static and unchanging.", noted Jim Patton, Professor Emeritus, in Berkeley Science Review.

 Grinnell Resurvey Project

 The Museum of Vertebrate Zoology began the Grinnell Resurvey Project in 2002 using Grinnell's original survey of California fauna for comparison.
 The resurvey team encountered difficulties, as the 2007 report on Yosemite noted "the data from the original and current surveys cannot be directly compared because of differences in observer effort."